 Another study proved that those who were in medication assisted treatment and receiving Vivitrol were able to continue on in their recovery for an additional 12 months.
 Half of those who were taking Vivitrol said they had no reactions to the injection at the site, remained opioid-free, had decreased cravings to use, and an improved life.

 Vivitrol is just one aspect of an individual’s recovery.
-At Appleton Comprehensive Treatment Center, our patients will not only receive medications such as Vivitrol, but also therapeutic services to help them move along in their recovery.
+At Southeast Massachusetts Comprehensive Treatment Centers, our patients will not only receive medications such as Vivitrol, but also therapeutic services to help them move along in their recovery.
 Additional support services can be offered based on the needs of the patients.
 Both patients and loved ones can benefit from understanding the following:

 The Side Effects of Vivitrol